Probabilistic Textual Time Series Depression Detection: Experiments

-We conduct an ablation study to assess the contribution of individual architectural components in our probabilistic LSTM sequence-to-sequence model.
-Each ablation variant disables a specific component—attention, residual connections, or the variance prediction head—while all other settings are held constant.
-Models are trained for 20 epochs (rather than the full 50 used in main experiments) to accelerate comparison.
-Evaluation is performed on the test set using mean absolute error (MAE) and root mean squared error (RMSE).
+\paragraph{Effect of the Model Architecture.} We conduct an ablation study to assess the contribution of individual architectural components in our probabilistic LSTM seq-to-seq model.
+Each ablation variant disables a specific component (attention, residual connections, or the variance prediction head) while all other settings are held constant.
+The models are trained for 50 epochs with early stopping (patience of 15 epochs).
+The final evaluation is performed on the test set using MAE, RMSE, and NLL, averaged over three random seeds.
 Full experimental details are included in Appendix~\ref{app:ablation}.

-Table~\ref{tab:ablation_attention} and Figure~\ref{fig:ablation_results} illustrate the effects of disabling different components.
-Removing self-attention yields the largest degradation in performance, increasing MAE by 22.5\% and RMSE by 20.2\%, confirming its importance for modeling long-range dependencies across utterances.
-Omitting residual connections also leads to noticeable performance drops (MAE +13.8\%, RMSE +10.5\%), suggesting that residual pathways contribute to stable training and effective information flow across layers.
-Interestingly, removing the variance prediction head simplifies the model and yields slightly better raw error metrics (MAE –5.4\% and RMSE –11.0\%), likely because the model reverts to a simpler deterministic objective.
-However, this comes at the cost of losing uncertainty estimation—a core benefit in clinical decision support.
-Overall, the full model offers the best trade-off between predictive accuracy and uncertainty modeling, with ablations confirming the value of self-attention, residuals, and probabilistic output heads.
+Table~\ref{tab:ablation_attention} illustrates the effects of disabling each component.
+Self-attention produces the largest degradation when removed, with MAE increasing by 53.3\% and RMSE by 48.3\%.
+This is expected given that interviews span up to 355 utterances (median: 164).
+Such a range over which recurrent hidden states alone can be insufficient to maintain coherent long-range context.
+Omitting residual connections also causes substantial performance drops (MAE +38.5\%, RMSE +33.4\%).
+Hence, skip connections are essential for stable gradient flow and effective feature reuse across layers.
+Ablating the variance prediction head degrades performance across all metrics, including raw point-estimate accuracy (MAE +3.6\%, RMSE +5.0\%), and results in the expected loss of calibrated uncertainty estimates.
+We conjecture that probabilistic training acts as a form of regularisation and that by explicitly modeling aleatoric uncertainty, the model avoids over-committing to noisy targets and achieves better generalization, which aligns with \citet{kendall2017uncertainties} and \citet{seitzer2022pitfalls}.